JieunKwon/online-coffee-ordering/README.md

     (four different sizes; small, medium, large and extra-large)
 5. If number of creams and/or sugars is more than 1, display cream and/or sugar images.
     Repeat the images those many times, as selected by the user.
-6. You can decide the price of coffee.
-Display the cost including the tax.
+6. The confirm page decides the price of coffee.
+Finally, display the cost including the tax.